Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +---+--------+-------------------------------------------+------+----------------+

 .. note::
    Maritime INS uses fields 1 through 5 from this PGN.
+Latitude and longitude are encoded as ``1e-16 deg/count``.
+Altitude, horizontal accuracy, and vertical accuracy are encoded as ``1e-7 m/count``.

 Logged topic: NMEA2000_POS